-Usually, the access of USR programs by an application requires that the user application programming interfaces be copied from library SYSEXT to either the application libraries on the FUSER system file or to library SYSTEM on the FUSER system file or to library SYSTEM on the FUSER system file or to library SYSTEM on the FUSER system file, respectively, or any other library which is defined as steplib for the application.
+Usually, the access of USR programs by an application requires that the user application programming interfaces be copied from library SYSEXT to either the application libraries on the FUSER system file or to library SYSTEM on the FUSER system file or to library SYSTEM on the FUSER system file or to library SYSTEM on the FUSER system file as steplib for the application.
 Library SYSEXT can also be used as steplib.
 Due to the fact that the delivered user application programming interfaces will always be cataloged with the latest Natural version, we recommend that the user application programming interfaces should reside on the FNAT system file.
 This will ensure that the right version is executed and will separate user written applications from Software AG modules.